 The Swiss-Indian filmmaker Kamal Musale obtained his degree in film direction and scriptwriting at the National Film and Television school in England.
 The director and screenwriter has made over 30 features, documentaries and short films produced with European broadcasters and showcased at festivals like Cannes (The Three Soldiers) and Locarno (Aline, Raclette Curry), and winning numerous prices.

-Kamal previous feature, Bumbai Bird, a movie in Hindi, co-produced between India and Switzerland, has won the Best Indie Film at the European Cinematography Awards 2017, and the Best Screenplay at the Indian Cine Film Festival 2017.
+Bumbai Bird, a movie he shot in Hindi, was co-produced between his Indian and Swiss companies.
+It won the Best Indie Film at the European Cinematography Awards 2017, and the Best Screenplay at the Indian Cine Film Festival 2017.

-His latest feature documentary, Millions Can Walk, co-directed with Christoph Schaub, about the Yan Satagraya March which saw 100’000 landless Indian farmers marching for their rights, has been distributed across cinemas in Europe, and won the Best Documentary Award at the Stuttgart Indian Film Festival 2014.
+He co-directed Millions Can Walk with Christoph Schaub, a feature documentary about the Yan Satagraya March which saw 100’000 landless Indian farmers marching for their rights.
+The film has been distributed across cinemas in Europe, and won the Best Documentary Award at the Stuttgart Indian Film Festival 2014.

 Ten years of filming in India shaped my motivation and choices regarding the kind of films I wanted to make there.
 So when I was approached to write a movie about Mother Teresa, I immediately envisioned the central theme: it would be a film about compassion.